AndreyBozhko/TaxiOptimizer/README.md

 Each one of ~14,000 cabs is streaming its real-time location to **TaxiOptimizer**, and in return they are suggested up to 5 locations around them where there are higher chances to find fares.
 If several drivers are nearby, the service provides them with different results to reduce the competition between them.

-I define the top-5 pickup spots within each neighborhood for any given 10-minute interval of the day as ~5m x 5m chunks of city streets with the most number of previous taxi rides from those spots, based on the historical data.
+I define the top pickup spots within each neighborhood for any given 10-minute interval of the day as ~5m x 5m chunks of city streets with the most number of previous taxi rides from those spots, based on the historical data.